majesnix/simple-url-shortener/README.md

 These are admin permissions.

 The frontend needs some further cleanup (especially component wise), right now it is a mixture of scss and styled-components with css, which is not the cleanest.
 I will probably clean this up in soon™

+Also some things need to be added to the env vars, since this also for a more dynamic deployment.